 Closed Session: At the request of the employee, the Motion by Martel to move to closed session a 4:02 PM to discuss a personnel issue, was seconded and passed 4-0.
 Martel, Cook, Petersen, Windiate & Persons were present.
 The closed session ended at 5:30 PM.

 Return from closed session at 5:30 PM.
+No formal action was taken at this time.

 Public Comments: None